 The father is also an important character in the story.
 Did fatherhood change your point of view as a filmmaker?

-Yes, it’s something entirely different and I loved the experience.
-I was born and raised in Paris, so basically I’m a very urban person.
+Yes, it’s something entirely different, and I loved the experience.
+I was born and raised in Paris, so basically, I’m a very urban person.
 I also lived in New York for three years: two years as a student in my early twenties, and then another year to make “Casse-tête chinois” .
-So I’m very familiar with those two cities and when I’m writing a screenplay, a city automatically comes to mind as a location.
+So I’m very familiar with those two cities, and when I’m writing a screenplay, a city automatically comes to mind as a location.
 And why do I love cities?
 Probably because I love people, I guess.
-In a city, people live in a small area, in small spaces, apartment buildings, so it brings a lot of people together, while in the country, people have much more space and are widespread, isolated even, in certain areas.
+In a city, people live in a small area, in small spaces, apartment buildings, so it brings many people together, while in the country, people have much more space and are widespread, isolated even, in certain areas.
 I like to discover people, just as I like to discover and rediscover the characters in my films.

 How do you choose the subjects or the themes of your films?
 Is there a general method?